dscape/rewrite/README.md

         </get>
       </routes>

-This project also tries to help you to make security part of this process by introducing XQuery constraints in the DSL.
+This project also allows you to make security part of this process by introducing XQuery constraints in the DSL.

 `rewrite` is designed to work with [MarkLogic][2] Server only.
 However it can easily be ported to another product that understands XQuery and has similar capabilities.